koekie/iaq_board/firmware/README.md

+# Installing in HA

+I have a created a private repository for myself for all my esphome configs, the files in this repo can be considered templates as such.
+I describe the steps you can take to create a similar setup.

+1. Copy the contents of this dir to a repository you can commit to.
+1. Rename and change the `iaq-roomname.yaml` to your situation.
+In case you have more iaq boards make copies of this file and change accordingly.
+1. Install the ESPHOME add-on
+1. Checkout this repo in your HA installation so that the root is in `/config/esphome/`
+1. Make sure the following secrets are set in your `/config/secrets.yaml` (so not the `secrets.yaml`'s in this repo, those are just including the `secrets.yaml` one dir above.
+  - `wifi_iot_ssid`
+  - `wifi_iot_password`
+  - `ap_fallback_hotspot_password`
+  - `encryption_key`
+  - `ota_password`
+1. The first time you cannot flash OTA, so consult the esphome documentation to flash the ESP32 while plugged in.
+I was not able to flash my wemos d1 esp32 while plugged in to the iaq pcd, so disconnect from that if this is also the case for you.
+It is able to receive OTA updates while plugged in.

 # Firmware

 Firmware is created with [ESPHome](https://esphome.io/index.html) -  it is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.